BenjaminCanape/RunFlutterRun/README.md

 # Run Flutter Run

-A clone of Runtastic mobile app
+A clone of the Runtastic mobile app

 ## Functionnalities